 I want to make a quick comment on safety as well.
-I believe that as long as you’re armed with the above information you will be well prepared for any issues that come up.
+As long as you’re armed with the above information, I believe you will be well-prepared for any issues.
 However, day-to-day interactions while you travel can sometimes trigger your instincts or make you concerned.

-Carrying some Mace with you at all times is a great way to ensure you have a way out of a sticky situation.
+Carrying some Mace with you is a great way to ensure you have a way out of a sticky situation.
 If you don’t (and I never remember to pack this), what you can do is this:

-If you feel unsafe, or unsure about your safety, then carry a set of keys with you and put each key in between each finger.
-Create a sort of metal claw (buying a knuckle ring can get you in trouble at the airport, so don’t do that).
+If you feel unsafe or unsure about your safety, carry a set of keys with you and put each key between each finger.
+Create a metal claw (buying a knuckle ring can get you in trouble at the airport, so don’t do that).

 I have done this on many occasions and have felt better.
 Hopefully, this trick comes in handy for you too!

 This ultimate travel checklist is not exhaustive or tailored to any specific vacation, especially the section on the packing list.
-Of course, depending on where you go and what time of year it is, you will have to create a specific packing list for items you will need.
+Of course, depending on where you go and what time of year, you will have to create a specific packing list for the items you need.

-However, the rest of it should be considered as a standard “to-do” and “to-consider” before you go anywhere.
+However, the rest of it should be considered as a standard “to-do” and “to consider” before you go anywhere.
 Being safe and taking essentials for personal use and emergencies is always a good idea.
-However, as you can see there is a lot to think about.
-Having a travel checklist that you can consult, to remind you and double check that you have everything, can be invaluable.
+However, as you can see, there is much to think about.
+Having a travel checklist that you can consult to remind you and double-check that you have everything can be invaluable.

-So, whether you are traveling by plane, train, bus or car, whether you are staying stateside or going abroad, be prepared, be safe, and never forget what you need to pack!
+So, whether you are traveling by plane, train, bus or car or staying stateside or abroad, be prepared, be safe, and never forget what you need to pack!